olivertepper/C_Projects/README.md

-Here’s a cool and informative README file template for learning CUDA and C:

----

 # **CUDA and C Learning Project**

 Welcome to the **CUDA and C Learning Project**!
 This repository is dedicated to learning and experimenting with **C** programming and **CUDA** (Compute Unified Device Architecture) to accelerate applications using GPU processing.